vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 these will be dealt with separately.
 Prakrtipuruṣa-vrata--on Cai. śu.
 1 fast, on 2nd worship of Agni

-with Purusasūkta (Rg.
-X. 90) with gandha &c.; Purusa and Praksti are identical with Agni and Soma and the same are Vāgudeva and Laksmi; worship Lakṣmi with Srisūkta; gifts of gold, silver and copper; performer to subsist on milk and ghee; for a year; secures all desires and the road to
+with Purusasūkta (R̥g.
+X. 90) with gandha &c.; Purusa and Praksti are identical with Agni and Soma and the same are Vāgudeva and Lakṣmi; worship Lakṣmi with Srisūkta; gifts of gold, silver and copper; performer to subsist on milk and ghee; for a year; secures all desires and the road to

 mokṣa; HV I. pp. 391-92 (from Vi.
 Dh.
 III.
 129. 1-6).
 Prajāpativrata-in the Saṅkhāyana Br.
 VI, 6 it is said 'he